Introduction

 Const and var

-In Mélodium, parameters can be either constant or variable, respectively declared with keywords const
+In Mélodium, parameters can be either constant or variable, respectively declared with keywords const and var.

 A constant parameter designates something that will keep the same value during all the execution, on all tracks generated through the given call.
 They are used mostly to configure models, that have all parameters required to be constant.